Trusted WordPress tutorials, when you need them most.

 If you prefer using a WordPress favicon plugin, then you can follow this method to use the free Favicon by RealFaviconGenerator plugin.

-After that, click the ‘Select from the Media Library’ button to upload a new image or use an existing one.
+After that, simply click the ‘Select from the Media Library’ button to upload a new image or use an existing one.

 Navigating to the Favicon by RealFaviconGenerator plugin on the WordPress dashboard